zsotroav/plushies/spec.md

 state every turn, only the changes.
 The server will let the client know of all changes using the same messages the client sends.

-Optionally, the same `PSYN` (Plush Sync) command can be sent by the server, or be requested by the client using the `RSYN` (Request Sync) command.
+Optionally, the same `PSYN` (Plush Sync) command can be sent by the server or be requested by the client using the `RSYN` (Request Sync) command.
 The client is forced to accept all synced-down information from the server to fix any potential errors.